Sony A6000 vs Nikon D7100

 Both the A6000 and the D7100 have been discontinued, but can regularly be found used on eBay.
 The D7100 was replaced by the Nikon D7200, while the A6000 was followed by the Sony A6300.
 Further information on the two cameras, as well as related accessories, can be found on the Sony and Nikon websites.

 Review summary: Sony A6000 vs Nikon D7100

-So what is the bottom line?
-Which of the two cameras – the Sony A6000 or the Nikon D7100 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Sony A6000 and the Nikon D7100?
 The listing below highlights the relative strengths of the two models.